sota0121/resume/README.md

 ## Blog

+(TODO: move the code from root to blog directory)

+- `/blog/*` contains the blog service implementation.
+- `/blog/_posts/*` contains the blog posts in Markdown format.

 ### How to add a new blog post

 The blog posts are stored in `/_posts` as Markdown files with front matter support.
 Adding a new Markdown file in there will create a new blog post.